gckirchoff/gckirchoff/README.md

 Spoken languages:
 - English (native)
-- French
+- French (forgetting since high school)
-- German
+- German (forgetting since college)
-- Japanese
+- Japanese (elementary proficiency)

 If you would like to contact me, please reach out to gckirchoff@gmail.com